-Pritesh Shah - Parent Governor (Junior Department) & Responsible Officer
+Pritesh Shah - 'One School' Governor, Responsible Officer

-Having graduated from the University of Warwick with an MENG in Civil Engineering, Pritesh’s career for the past 19 years has been working as a Management Consultant.
+Having graduated from the University of Warwick with an MEng in Civil Engineering, Pritesh’s career for the past 20+ years has been working as a Management Consultant.
 Specialising in the areas of Procurement and Programme delivery, Pritesh has worked for a number of global organisations delivering large-scale programmes.
-Major clients have included American Express, BP, McLaren and Sony.
+Major clients have included American Express, BP, McLaren, Sony & UK Government.